Learning Enables Exponential-to-Polynomial Sampling Overhead Scaling in Quantum Divide-and-Conquer for Tree-Structured Circuits: Preliminaries

 In this way, the QPD-based circuit cut provides an unbiased estimator of the desired expectation value, but the statistical error is amplified by a rescaling (multiplicative) factor of $\gamma:=\sum_{i}|a_i|$.
 According to Hoeffding's inequality~\cite{hoeffding1963probability}, to estimate the expectation value with an additive error $\epsilon$ with high probability, it suffices to perform

 iterations.
 Hence, the sampling overhead scales quadratically with the $\ell_1$ norm of the coefficients.
 In practice, partitioning a quantum circuit to fit within available hardware typically requires multiple applications.
 Let $\gamma_k$ denote the rescaling factor associated with the $k$-th replacement.
 Since the estimator weights multiply across independent decompositions, the overall sampling overhead scales as $\prod_{k=1}^{K}\gamma_k^2$.

 Thus, it is of practical importance to minimize the rescaling factor $\gamma$, and a number of approaches have been proposed to reduce the $\gamma$ in wire-cutting protocols~\cite{Lowe2023fastquantumcircuit,brenner2023optimal,harada2025doubly,pednault2023alternative,PRXQuantum.6.010316}.
-However, it is known that $\gamma$ is fundamentally lower bounded by $2d-1$, as established in the context of quantum circuit cutting~\cite{brenner2023optimal} and independently in the resource theory of quantum memory~\cite{yuan2021universal}.
-Consequently, cutting a quantum circuit at multiple locations based on QPDs inevitably induces an exponential measurement overhead.
-For example, when cutting $K$ instances of $d$-dimensional wires and estimating an expectation value within additive error $\epsilon$, the sufficient number of measurements by Hoeffding's inequality scales as $\mathcal{O}(d^{2K}/\epsilon^2)$.
+However, in standard channel-level wire cutting, it is known that $\gamma$ is fundamentally lower bounded by $2d-1$, as established in the context of quantum circuit cutting~\cite{brenner2023optimal} and independently in the resource theory of quantum memory~\cite{yuan2021universal}.
+Similar nonunit rescaling factors also arise in QPD-based gate cuts for entangling operations~\cite{10236453,schmitt2024cutting,PRXQuantum.6.010316}.
+Consequently, cutting a quantum circuit at multiple locations based on QPDs inevitably induces an exponential measurement overhead, because the rescaling factors multiply across cuts.
+For example, when $K$ $d$-dimensional wires are cut and an expectation value is estimated within additive error $\epsilon$, Hoeffding's inequality gives the standard sufficient measurement scaling $\mathcal{O}(d^{2K}/\epsilon^2)$~\cite{Lowe2023fastquantumcircuit,brenner2023optimal,harada2025doubly,pednault2023alternative,PRXQuantum.6.010316}.
 This exponential overhead poses a major bottleneck for the practical application of quantum circuit cutting in near-term quantum computation.